Person filing a CFPB complaint online against a lender on a laptop

 4. Enter the company name (the CFPB will identify the correct legal entity).

-5. Describe what happened in your own words — be specific about dates, amounts, and communications.
+5. Describe what happened in your own words.
+Be specific about dates, amounts, and communications.

 6. Attach supporting documents such as loan agreements, statements, or written correspondence.